wmertens/textblade-dongler/README.md

   * [ ] Fix TODOs in the scripts
   * [ ] Autostart on VM terminal, no SSH needed to write the pairing
 * [ ] LiveCD/USB image
+* Maybe allow to write the same keys and MAC addresses to multiple dongles so you can keep a single jump slot for multiple physical locations

 Set up test VM
 ---